Little Earthquakes

-Little Earthquakes is the debut solo album by the American singer-songwriter Tori Amos, featuring the singles "Silent All These Years", "China", "Winter" and "Crucify".
+Little Earthquakes is the debut solo album by the American singer-songwriter and pianist Tori Amos, featuring the singles "Silent All These Years", "China", "Winter" and "Crucify".
 After Atlantic Records rejected the first version of the album, Amos began working on a second version with her then-boyfriend Eric Rosse.
 The album was first released in the UK on January 6, 1992, where it peaked at number 14 in the charts.
+The US release followed on February 25, 1992.

 It was well received by critics and listeners.
 In the US, the album reached the top 60 of the Billboard 200.
 It is frequently regarded as one of the greatest albums of all time; it was voted number 73 in Colin Larkin's All Time Top 1000 Albums and ranked number 233 on Rolling Stones 500 greatest albums of all time.